The Aftermath (2019 film)

-The Aftermath is a 2019 drama film directed by James Kent and written by Joe Shrapnel and Anna Waterhouse, based on the 2013 novel of the same name by Rhidian Brook.
+The Aftermath is a 2019 drama film directed by James Kent and written by Joe Shrapnel and Anna Waterhouse, based on the 2014 novel of the same name by Rhidian Brook.
 It stars Keira Knightley, Alexander Skarsgård and Jason Clarke.
 The film had its world premiere at the Glasgow Film Festival on 26 February 2019.
 It was released in the United States on 15 March 2019, by Fox Searchlight Pictures.
 It is the last Fox Searchlight Pictures film to be released before the acquisition of 21st Century Fox by Disney.

 Plot

-The Aftermath is set in British occupation zone in post-war Germany in 1945.
-Rachael Morgan arrives in the ruins of Hamburg in the bitter German winter to be reunited with her husband Lewis Morgan, a colonel of British Forces Germany charged with rebuilding the shattered city and dealing with violent insurgent Werwolf activities.
-The couple, whose relationship is tense due to their son Michael being killed during the Blitz by Luftwaffe bombing, will be staying in the requisitioned house of German architect Stefan Lubert and his teenage daughter Freda Lubert.
-Lewis decides to let Stefan and Freda stay in the house in the attic, a decision that Rachael is initially unhappy with because of her hatred of Germans over Michael's death.
+The Aftermath is set in the British occupation zone in post-war Germany in 1945.
+Rachael Morgan arrives in the ruins of Hamburg in the bitter German winter to be reunited with her husband Lewis Morgan, a colonel of British Forces Germany charged with rebuilding the shattered city under the Allied Control Council, and dealing with violent insurgent Werwolf activities.
+The couple, whose relationship is tense, stay in the requisitioned house of architect Stefan Lubert and his teenage daughter Freda Lubert.
+Lewis allows Stefan and Freda stay in the attic, a decision that Rachael is initially unhappy with because of her hatred of Germans due to her and Lewis' son Michael being killed during the Blitz.
 She is very rude to Stefan.
-Meanwhile, Freda connects with Bertie, a young German deeply involved in the Werwolf movement.
+Meanwhile, Freda becomes romantically involved with Bertie, a young Werwolf activist.

-However, Rachael bonds with Stefan over shared grief: Stefan's wife was killed by Allied bombing.
-Rachael and Stefan begin having an affair.
-The situation is complicated by British Forces Germany suspecting Stefan of Werwolf involvement, though it is actually Freda's boyfriend Bertie who is involved.
-Lewis eventually realises Rachael and Stefan are having an affair when he hears of her advocating on Stefan's behalf.
+Rachael eventually bonds with Stefan over shared grief: his wife was killed by Allied bombing.
+They begin an affair.
+The situation is complicated by British Forces Germany suspecting Stefan of Werwolf membership, though it is actually Bertie who is involved.
+Lewis realises Rachael and Stefan are having an affair when he learns of her advocating for Stefan to receive his Persilschein.
 When Lewis confronts Rachael, she tells him that she is leaving him to be with Stefan.
-Bertie tries to assassinate Lewis but instead kills Lewis' chauffeur by mistake.
-Bertie attempts to escape through the woods but falls through ice to his death.
+Bertie tries to assassinate Lewis but misses and kills Lewis's batman.
+Bertie flees across a frozen river but falls through the ice to his death.
 Lewis tells Rachael to leave the next morning.
 After Lewis admits his grief over Michael to Rachael, she hugs him.
-She accompanies Stefan and Freda to the railway station but decides to stay with Lewis instead of leaving with Stefan.
+She accompanies Stefan and Freda to the railway station, but decides to stay with Lewis instead of leaving with Stefan.

 Cast

 Production

 In August 2016, it was announced Fox Searchlight Pictures acquired the film, with Alexander Skarsgård and Keira Knightley, James Kent directing it from a screenplay by Joe Shrapnel and Anna Waterhouse, while Ridley Scott as a producer under his Scott Free Productions banner.
 That same month, Jason Clarke joined the cast of the film.
 In February 2017, Fionn O'Shea joined the cast.

 Principal photography began in January 2017, in Prague, Czech Republic.
+Street scenes with bombed out buildings were filmed in a disused sugar factory there.
+Slapy Castle, just outside the city, doubled for Lubert's home.